tri-cods/html-css/sections/classes.md

 ```

 ## Tip
-If you run into an error, be sure to check your punctuation.
-Often times it is a mistype, or overlooking a semi-colon, etc.*
+If you run into an error, be sure to **check your syntax**.
+Often times it is a mistype, or overlooking a semi-colon, etc.

 [<<<Back](filter.md) | [Next>>>](selectors.md)